7 Best Tasting Instant Coffee Brands – Top Picks and Reviews

-Our pick for the best instant coffee for 2020 is Sudden Coffee’s Intelligentsia Illumination blend, a carefully crafted combination of organically grown Ethiopian and Peruvian beans.
-All you need to do is add hot water, and you’ll be enjoying rich flavors of cranberry, lime, mandarin orange, and molasses.
+Our pick for the best instant coffee for 2021 is Waka Coffee’s Indian light roast, a carefully selected instant made with high quality Indian Arabica beans.
+All you need to do is add hot water, and you’ll be enjoying a low acidity brew with rich flavors of chocolate and hazelnuts.

 No, instant coffee isn’t bad for you.
 Like regular coffee, it comes from coffee beans, so it has the same nutritional pros and cons (8).